Mr8ND/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Statistics & Data Science" institution = "Carnegie Mellon University" year = 2021
+  course = "PhD in Statistics"
+  institution = "Carnegie Mellon University" year = 2021